nih-cfde/2022-feb-hackathon/docs/about.md

 Tuesday, 2/22 12 pm - 2:30 pm PT

 The [HMP](https://portal.hmpdacc.org/) Portal contains over 31,000 samples from 48 sites on the human body.
-The HMP session will involve pulling data from the portal and assembling it with Amazon Web Services.
+The HMP session will involve pulling data from the [CFDE  portal](https://app.nih-cfde.org/) and interacting analyzing it with Amazon Web Services.

 [HMP calendar information](https://www.nih-cfde.org/events/hackathon/)